 To Dream Or Not To Dream

-If the latter dream was repeated over a period of time the lack of much-needed sleep and resting would eventually lead to ill health and may even lead to that person staying away from school to avoid confrontation.
+If this latter dream were to repeat over time, the lack of essential sleep and rest would eventually lead to poor health, and the individual may even avoid school to evade the confrontation.

-If you or you know of someone in this position it is important to speak to a parent or confide in someone you can trust then seek help from your teacher, family doctor, or a care worker who will keep what you tell them confidential while still seeking to bring an end to the fear and anxiety you are experiencing.
+If you find yourself or someone you know in this position, it is crucial to reach out to a parent or confide in someone trustworthy.
+Seek help from a teacher, family doctor, or caregiver who will maintain confidentiality while working towards alleviating the fear and anxiety you are experiencing.

-As I said earlier some of us may not remember dreaming.
-However, it is believed we all dream several different dreams each night whether we remember them or not.
-Those people who do remember their dreams will almost always find them mixed up making no sense at all this is due to the fact we only remember bits of each dream on waking.
+As mentioned earlier, some individuals may not recall their dreams.
+Nevertheless, it is believed that we all have several different dreams each night, whether we remember them or not.
+Those who do recall their dreams often find them jumbled and nonsensical.
+This is because upon waking, we only retain fragments of each dream.

 I can on occasion remember almost all of my dreams at other times I have had dreams that continue on into the next night of sleep and there are also times when my dreams make no sense at all.